-Porsche 997 years to avoid — most common problems
+Best and worst Porsche 997 years — which to avoid

-The Porsche 911 is one of the most iconic sports cars in automotive history, and the car has gone through numerous generations and upgrades over the years.
-It’s Porsche’s longest production model in the current lineup, and the 997 brought up some serious improvements over its predecessor.
+The Porsche 911 is one of the most iconic sports cars in automotive history, and the car has gone through numerous generations, but not all of them were created equal in terms of reliability.
+There are some model years of the 911 you should avoid, specifically from the 997 generation.

 Most common Porsche 997 problems

-The Porsche 997 was in production for two sub-generations and a total of 10 model years.
-While it had a significantly improved interior and exterior, some issues of the previous generation remained unsolved.
-There’s the problem of the intermediate shaft bearing below the crankshaft that was supposed to ensure proper rotation independently from the camshafts.
+The Porsche 997 generation of the 911 was in production for two sub-generations and a total of 10 model years.
+Regardless of the major improvements, there’s the problem of the intermediate shaft bearing below the crankshaft that was supposed to ensure proper rotation independently from the camshafts.

 Namely, the intermediate shaft bearing should be replaced every 4 years or every 50,000 miles, and you must check this when buying a used 997.
 Sure, you can replace it yourself, but it almost always triggers immense expenses and if it fails, debris can clog the internals of the engine with metal fragments.
 So, there won’t be proper cooling and lubrication and that could even lead to a completely seized engine.